Grafting: Advantages

 Graft particular to plum cherry.
 The scion is the largest in the plant, due to the imperfect union of the two.
 It can be seen on the enlarged trunk: this accumulation of starch is an indication of imperfection.

-Precocity: The ability to induce fruitfulness without the need for completing the juvenile phase.
+Precocity: The ability to induce fruitfulness faster without the need for completing the juvenile phase.
 Juvenility is the natural state through which a seedling plant must pass before it can become reproductive.
 In most fruiting trees, juvenility may last between 5 and 9 years, but in some tropical fruits, e.g., mangosteen, juvenility may be prolonged for up to 15 years.
 Grafting of mature scions onto rootstocks can result in fruiting in as little as two years.

 Dwarfing: To induce dwarfing or cold tolerance or other characteristics to the scion.
 Most apple trees in modern orchards are grafted on to dwarf or semi-dwarf trees planted at high density.
 They provide more fruit per unit of land, of higher quality, and reduce the danger of accidents by harvest crews working on ladders.
 Care must be taken when planting dwarf or semi-dwarf trees.
 If such a tree is planted with the graft below the soil, then the scion portion can also grow roots and the tree will still grow to its standard size.

 Ease of propagation: Because the scion is difficult to propagate vegetatively by other means, such as by cuttings.
 In this case, cuttings of an easily rooted plant are used to provide a rootstock.
 In some cases, the scion may be easily propagated, but grafting may still be used because it is commercially the most cost-effective way of raising a particular type of plant.

 Hybrid breeding: To speed maturity of hybrids in fruit tree breeding programs.
 Hybrid seedlings may take ten or more years to flower and fruit on their own roots.
 Grafting can reduce the time to flowering and shorten the breeding program.

 Hardiness: Because the scion has weak roots or the roots of the stock plants are tolerant of difficult conditions. e.g. many Western Australian plants are sensitive to dieback on heavy soils, common in urban gardens, and are grafted onto hardier eastern Australian relatives.
 Grevilleas and eucalypts are examples.